JMIR Mental Health

 Dartmouth Digital Commons Citation

 Budney, Alan J.; Marsch, Lisa A.; Aklin, Will M.; Borodovsky, Jacob T.; Brunette, Mary F.; Campbell, Andrew T.; Dallery, Jesse; Kotz, David; Knapp, Ashley A.; Lord, Sarah E.; Nunes, Edward V.; Scherer, Emily A.; Stanger, Catherine; and Torrey, William C., "Workshop on the Development and Evaluation of Digital Therapeutics for Health Behavior Change: Science, Methods, and Projects" (2020).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 4010.